w3c/tocc/management/Framework.md

 UML class diagrams should be limited to no more than 20 classes.

 Define a UML class diagram profile

+[MK comment: we also need to document the use of patterns as discussed at our last meeting (1/Apr/2021).
+Does this fit into the Information view?
+If so, is it part of the Ontology Model or something separate?]

 ##### Operations